SkeThurzin/CLoud-Bot/README.md

 ### 👋 Hello!
-Welcome to my Bt's soucer, Cloud.
+Welcome to my Bot soucer, Cloud.
 Follow the steps below to turn it on.

 ---